shamrozkhan0/limlydocx/README.md

-# LimlyDocx - A Collaborative Text-Editor
+# LimlyDocx - A Collaborative Cloud Text-Editor
 A collaborative cloud-based text editor built on a **Monolithic architecture**, allowing you to create in various formats like `.pdf` , `.docx` (Microsoft word format).
 LimlyDocx features a rich text editor and ensures a secure environment for your work
 ## Features